jamesob/assumeutxo-docs/proposal/README.md

 - Github issue: https://github.com/bitcoin/bitcoin/issues/15605
 - Phase 1 draft implementation: https://github.com/bitcoin/bitcoin/pull/15606

 #### Already familiar?

 If you've been following this discussion and already understand the basics of `assumeutxo`, you can probably skip down to the [*Security* section](#security).

 #### Acknowledgements

 I'd like to thank the following people for helping with this proposal, though they should not be held accountable for any dumb mistakes I may have made in the preparation of this document and related code:

-Suhas Daftuar, Pieter Wuille, Greg Maxwell, Matt Corallo, Alex Morcos, Dave Harding, AJ Towns, Marco Falke, Russ Yanofsky, and Jim Posen.
+Suhas Daftuar, Pieter Wuille, Greg Maxwell, Matt Corallo, Alex Morcos, Dave Harding, AJ Towns, Sjors Provoost, Marco Falke, Russ Yanofsky, and Jim Posen.

 ## Basics